 4. Supported Hardware and Software

 WES7 works with the CompactRIO platform using the NI cRIO-9081 and cRIO-9082 high-performance multicore systems.
-National Instruments recommends installing the LabVIEW Development System and the LabVIEW FPGA Module in the WES7 OS of the CompactRIO system for easy development.
-FPGA compilations must be performed with remote compilation methods such as a remote compile server or the LabVIEW FPGA Compile Cloud Service.
-Alternatively, you can install the LabVIEW Run-Time Engine and required drivers such as NI-RIO on WES7 exclusively.
-An executable, developed on a separate computer, can then be deployed to a WES7 target through a network connection or a USB flash drive.
+You can either develop applications for the WES7 OS remotely using a development computer with the LabVIEW Development System and the LabVIEW FPGA Module installed, or install the LabVIEW Development System and the LabVIEW FPGA Module in the WES7 OS of the CompactRIO system for local application development.
+When developing applications locally on the CompactRIO system, FPGA compilations must be performed with remote compilation methods such as a remote compile server or the LabVIEW FPGA Compile Cloud Service.

 WES7 is also available on the NI touch panel computer platform using the NI TPC-2206 and TPC-2212.
 National Instruments recommends purchasing the LabVIEW Touch Panel Module in addition to the LabVIEW Development System to create and distribute touch panel computer applications.
 With the LabVIEW Touch Panel Module, you can easily manage touch panel computer targets from the LabVIEW Project Window.
 You also can take advantage of easy network deployment, programmatic access to HORM and EWF functionality, and prescaled VIs designed for NI touch panel computers.